shearwavesplitter/AlpEventDownloader/README.md

 **continue**
  * Do not re-attempt any already attempted files
- * Recommended (will start from scratch like "all" of no .csv files exist)
+ * Recommended (works when running for the first time as well)

 **retry**
  * Re-attempt to download failed events